dgc-proton/2024-25_Aberdeen_Robotics_Competition/Competition_Rules.md

 ## Prize Catagories

 In addition to the main prize for the team who wins the overall tag competition, there will be another prize awarded by the competition judges.
-The following will aspects will be considered when jusdging for this yet-to-be-named prize:
+The following aspects will be considered when judging for this yet-to-be-named prize:

 - The overall design of the robot
 - The weight of the robot (lighter is more impressive)